The Informed Investor

-The major players—including wealth managers and institutional investors—are acting on a lot of industry information, and without those resources for timely, accurate, and relevant data, individual investors are at a disadvantage.
+The major players—including wealth managers and institutional investors—are acting on highly researched industry information, and without those resources for timely, accurate, and relevant data, individual investors are at a disadvantage.

 Individual investors frequently succumb to natural biases that influence their investment decisions.
 Biases such as loss aversion, confirmation bias, and social conformity can lead to chasing performance, buying when stocks are at their peak, or panic selling when economic indicators turn negative or the market falls.1

 Wealth managers can serve as a counter to biases like these, providing an objective view against blind spots that may lead you astray.
 Put simply, a good wealth manager could be a buffer between you and expensive mistakes.

 More importantly, quality wealth managers can work with you at the beginning to help you develop an Investment Policy Statement that will provide discipline to your investment process.
 By removing the emotional component, you can stay on track to realize more of the possible returns by not reacting to the daily news, fear and other emotions.

 WEALTH MANAGERS CREATE ADDITIONAL RETURN